vitorms99/MorphologyExtractor/docs/source/installation.rst

 .. code-block:: bash

-   pip install mex
+   pip install galmex

-This installs the `mex` command, which launches the tool in either GUI or CLI mode depending on how it's invoked.
+This installs the `galmex` command, which launches the tool in either GUI or CLI mode depending on how it's invoked.

 Installing from source
 ----------------------